Herover/shareviz/README.md

+# Data-Tortilla

-Website for creating simple data visualizations, that can be shared as images or embedded into websites!
+A website for creating simple data visualizations, that can be shared as images or embedded into websites!

 The goal is to allow non-technical users to collaborate on creating simple but effective data visualizations, while allowing programmers to extend the functionality.
 It is also simple to host on your own infrastructure, and comes with SSO.